 Walden students are encouraged to gather immunization records and a tuberculosis (TB) clearance, as they may be required to show proof of that health information to prospective employers or for fieldwork.
 Immunization and TB clearance records do not need to be submitted to Walden, but Walden recommends that students consult a physician for vaccination and other health-related recommendations.

 Copyright Infringement and Illegal Downloads

 Unauthorized distribution of copyrighted material may subject students to civil and criminal liabilities as well as institutional sanctions.
-The Walden University policy for copyright infringement and illegal downloads is available near the bottom of the “Legal & Consumer Information” page of the Walden University website: www.WaldenU.edu/legal.
-Hard copies of the policy are available in the Walden University Student Handbook.
+The Walden University policy for copyright infringement and illegal downloads is available near the bottom of the “Legal and Consumer Information” page of the Walden University website: www.WaldenU.edu/legal.
+Hard copies of the policy are available in the Walden University Student Handbook

 The Drug-Free Schools and Communities Act Amendments of 1989, as articulated in the Education Department General Regulations (EDGAR) Part 86, the “Drug-Free Schools and Campuses Regulations,” require institutions of higher education (IHEs) to develop and implement programs to prevent the abuse of alcohol and the use of illicit drugs by students and employees.
 In addition, IHEs are required to provide annual notification of the provisions of their alcohol and drug abuse prevention programs to students, faculty, and employees and to conduct biennial reviews of the programs and their effectiveness.